purpleprodigy/ras-ds/plugins/gravity-forms-pdf-extended/README.txt

 == Upgrade Notice ==

-= 3.7.0 =
+= 3.7.8 =
-WARNING: Minimum WordPress and Gravity Forms versions have been bumped to WordPress 3.9+ and Gravity Forms 1.8+.
-If you aren't running either version of this software DO NOT UPGRADE.
+This update adds support for Gravity Forms 2.0 Rich Text Editor field and does pre-upgrade checks for Gravity PDF 4.0.